HoldOnBro/Actions-OpenWrt/README.md

   Default IPs for those devices can be found in bash scripts (``DEVICE_NAME.sh``) associated with them.

   Password by default is ``password``.

+### Newifi_D2
+  There are two versions' firmware for Newifi_D2, the normal version has full ssr-plus(equipped with TUN) and unblocknetease(with NodeJS) just like other guys' versions.

+  The lite version, actually, I dunno if it's 'lite' or not, but it lacks TUN and NodeJS.
+Instead, it has transmission and samba4.

+  The one and only reason for making two versions for Newifi_D2 is it has such a tiny flash memory.

+  Just choose the one suits your need.

 ## Acknowledgments